Skip to content

 Fully remote from Mauritius, on EU working hours.
 GDPR data handling is covered by a standard Data Processing Agreement and EU Standard Contractual Clauses, with a Transfer Impact Assessment available on request.
 Findings stay confidential by default, and case-study publication requires your written approval.

-Let's talk about your feature
+Let's talk about your AI product

 Book Free Intro Call Email me directly